andyandme/andyandme.github.io/README.md

 </div>

-Coffee Run is a group project I was involved in, as one of three programers.
+Coffee Run is a group project I was involved in, as one of three programers using the Unity Game Engine.

 My contribution was; all forms of interaction between bean - Coffee machine - customer window, all menu ui abd functionality, The basic core game loop, a Progression System (Day/next level system), Implemented almost all particle effects, I even added aditional Dificulty and more core gameplay with my addition of functioning syrups.